 Most likely you are receiving a financial stability discount on your car insurance.
 Nearly all insurance carriers and almost all states allow insurance companies to rate drivers based on their credit score.
 If your credit score takes a large dip due to a job loss, you could see a big spike in your car insurance payments.
 It is definitely something to think about.
 There really isn't any way to hide from this rating system.

 When you are in a tight situation the best thing to do is to cut out the items you can live without.
 Do what you can to keep up on the bills that directly affect your credit like your mortgage, credit card bills, and car loans.
 Try to make arrangements to stop late payments from affecting your credit score.
 Reduce your car insurance to the bare minimum for the period of time you are without work.

 You do not have to get the best financial stability discount in order to benefit.
 A fair credit score is certainly better than a bad one.
 Unfortunately, moving from a preferred score to a fair score can be painful none-the-less.
 Research job search advice and try to replace your job as quickly as possible.
 Hopefully, you can minimize the effects a job loss can have on your credit score.

-It Can Take a Long Time To Repair Your Credit Score
+It Can Take a Long Time to Repair Your Credit Score

 Your car insurance will not be affected immediately.
 Car insurance credit scores are typically evaluated every time your policy renews.
 So it will take some time to register your lower rate, however, it will also take some time to verify your score has gone up.
-If you think your credit score has improved, ask you insurance agent if it can be checked.
+If you think your credit score has improved, ask your insurance agent if it can be checked.
 Your agent will then request the underwriter to run your credit score information.